Wichi Community

 The Chaguar process

-The chaguar plant resembles the yucca or aloe vera with sword-shaped evergreen leaves.
-For countless generations, indigenous Wichi women have mastered the skills necessary to obtain the chaguar fiber from its tough leaves.
+The chaguar plant, with its sword-shaped, evergreen leaves, resembles yucca or aloe vera.
+For generations, indigenous Wichí women have perfected the delicate art of harvesting chaguar fiber from its tough leaves.

 Palo Santo wood